z-shell/.github/.github/CHARTER.md

 # Charter for the Z-Shell Organization

 This is the organizational charter for the Z-Shell Organization (the "Organization").
-By adding their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members agree as follows.
+By adding their name to the [Steering Committee file](./STEERING_COMMITTEE.md), Steering Committee members agree as follows.

 ## 1. Mission